 Studying health and exercise science will provide you with a solid understanding of human physiology, human movement and the role exercise plays in human health.

 Health and exercise science at Roanoke prepares students for a diverse array of careers, as you build a broad foundation of scientific inquiry and critical thinking.
 You’ll explore the physiological, biochemical, psychological, behavioral and mechanical principles of applied exercise science.

 In concert with courses in human physiology, movement science and fitness/wellness, you'll be encouraged to pursue research and internship experiences in kinesiology, exercise science or the rehabilitation sciences, and participate in projects that are presented at regional and national conferences.
 Internship options are also available on and off campus at a variety of work sites, community health organizations, and fitness, clinical and rehabilitative facilities.

-We offer a major in health and exercise science.
+We offer a Bachelor of Arts (B.A.), a Bachelor of Science (B.S.) and a minor in health and exercise science.

 When You Get That Spark | Sarah Matteo